shannonhochkins/jQuery.getVideo/README.md

 Url Formats
 --------------

-So far I believe I cover the following url formats that can be parsed to the urlOrID option.
+So far I believe I cover the following url formats that can be passed to the urlOrID option.
 It may handle more than this! :)

 ```html